kleinesfilmroellchen/pingxelflut/README.md

 ### `server`

 The server does not have any options currently.
 It opens a window displaying the pingxelflut canvas; closing the window ends the application.
-It uses `libpcap` to detect ICMP packets, so the corresponding libraries must be installed; refer to your package manager of choice or install `Npcap` on Windows.
-The server needs the raw socket capabilities in addition to pcap permissions, so `cap_net_raw,cap_net_admin` seems to be required for Linux capabilities.
+The server also needs raw socket capabilities, so `cap_net_raw` seems to be required for Linux capabilities.
 (It doesn’t seem to be possible to run the server as root due to it interacting with the windowing system.)

 > ![NOTE]
 > The server is not tested on Windows.